Folklore of Belgium: Brussels

+Another good introduction to the Brusseleir local dialect and way of life can be obtained at the Royal Theatre Toone, a folkloric theatre of marionettes, located a stone's throw away from the Grand-Place.
+Finally, two famous folkloric plays, Le Mariage de Mademoiselle Beulemans by Frantz Fonson and Fernand Wicheler, and Bossemans et Coppenolle by Joris d'Hanswyck and Paul Van Stalle, are still the subject of regular revivals.

 Province of East Flanders

 The Ros Beiaard is a large folkloristic horse.
 It differs from the other Ros-Beiaard horses because it is used only once every ten years and because the horse is carried by people.
 The Ros Beiaard is on UNESCO's list of Masterpieces of the Oral and Intangible Heritage of Humanity, under the "Processional giants and dragons in Belgium and France".

 Province of West Flanders

-In Bruges, the Procession of the Holy Blood (Heilig Bloedprocessie) is held on Ascension Day each year, during which a relic - a rock-crystal vial allegedly found in 1148 during the Second Crusade by Derick of Alsace (the Count of Flanders) which is believed to contain the blood of Christ - is paraded round the city.
-The procession itself is said to date to the 13th Century.
+In Bruges, the Procession of the Holy Blood (Heilig Bloedprocessie) is held on Ascension Day each year, during which a relic—a rock-crystal vial allegedly found in 1148 during the Second Crusade by Derick of Alsace (the Count of Flanders) which is believed to contain the blood of Christ—is paraded round the city.
+The procession itself is said to date to the 13th century.
 Each year, the procession attracts some 50,000 visitors and pilgrims.

 In the town of Veurne, the so-called Boeteprocessie (Procession of Penitents) takes place on the last Sunday of July.
 Various events take place which reenact the Passion of Jesus, including cross-carrying and a procession of hooded penitents.

-The Kattenstoet (Cat Festival) takes place in Ypres each year, possibly commemorating a Medieval tradition in which cats, then associated with witchcraft, were thrown from the tower of the city's cloth hall.
+The Kattenstoet (Cat Festival) takes place in Ypres each year, possibly commemorating a medieval tradition in which cats, then associated with witchcraft, were thrown from the tower of the city's Cloth Hall.